What’s Next? Pivoting with CapX

 I knew I had to play a slightly different role in coaching the CapX team through this transition point.
 First, I wanted to frame and open the space for their team to grapple with the decisions ahead of them, laying all of the pros and cons on the table in a way that made it exciting.
 In many ways, this juncture was like their early days at CapX—deciding on their theory of change and mission/vision.
 I also wanted to balance head and heart—appealing to both a strong project plan and also reminding their team of the powerful vision they had for students in DC.

-A theory of change is a process and a product for strategic planning and thinking.
+CALL OUT: A theory of change is a process and a product for strategic planning and thinking.
 In our Incubator Toolkit we offer a simple graphic organizer for teams to write down the causal links between the actions they take and the outcomes they’re aiming for.

 The team ultimately decided to move forward with a school within an existing school model and found a perfect partner with Friendship Public Charter School.
 One of Friendship’s middle schools—Blow Pierce Middle School—welcomed CapX as a school partner to provide an additional program for families to choose from.
 In August 2022, CapX will open its doors to 60 6th graders at Blow Pierce Middle School, working to ensure that their students are thriving and experiencing the best of DC’s cultural institutions through their classes.